-The sustainable investment objective of the product is to invest in:
+The sustainable investment objective of the Fund is to invest in:

--Green bonds, (including social, green and social bonds) issued by corporate issuers, banks, supranational entities, development banks, agencies, regions and states whose purpose is to finance projects with positive environmental and/or social impacts; and/or

--bonds issued by corporate issuers that contribute to the sustainable transition throughout their activities or services (i.e pure players in green and social projects) and to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
+- Use of proceeds bonds issued by corporate issuers, sovereign or agencies whose purpose is to finance projects with positive environmental and/or social impacts (green, social, green and social bonds); and/or - Conventional bonds issued by corporate issuers that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").

 Green bonds are bonds that have an environmental impact insofar as they finance projects related to the environmental transition.
 Social bonds are use of proceeds bonds that raise funds for new and existing socially sound and sustainable projects that achieve greater social benefits.
+The qualification of a green or social bond is the result of an internal analysis methodology developed by Mirova including notably the criteria deriving from both Green Bonds Principles and Social Bonds Principles as defined by the ICMA.

-The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 75% with an environmental objective.
-The product does not commit to a minimum investment with a social objective.
+The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 50% with an environmental objective and a minimum of 1% with a social objective.

-The product commits to invest a minimum of 10% of its net assets in sustainable investments with an environmental objective that are aligned to the EU Taxonomy.
 All exposure to sustainable investments is via direct exposures.
 The product may hold up to 10% of cash or cash equivalents and derivatives for currency risk management purposes.